datamann1013/File-processing-and-Server-operations-library/documentation/FileCompression.md

 ![C++](https://img.shields.io/badge/C++-20-blue)
 ![License](https://img.shields.io/badge/license-Apache_License_2.0.-green)
 ![Version](https://img.shields.io/badge/version-0.1-blue.svg)
+# File Compression (v0.1)

 ## Overview
-This component is a standalone, functional module that compresses an array (or blob) of files provided as a JSON document.
-When no compression method is specified, the system defaults to lossless LZMA compression.
-Users can select compatible options based on file type—for example, H.264 is offered only for video files and JPEG for images.
-There is an option for individual precompression for single files using additional parameters such as quality settings.
-For multiple files, they are aggregated and then compressed.
-*Note:* If the encryption flag is set to true in the JSON, an informative message ("Encryption is not yet implemented") will be returned.
+This standalone, functional module compresses an array (or blob) of files provided as a JSON document.
+If no compression method is specified, the system defaults to lossless LZMA.
+Users can select compatible methods based on file type—for example, H.264 for videos and JPEG for images.
+There is an option to pre-compress individual files using additional (future) parameters; details on these parameters will be added later.
+If the JSON sets the encryption flag to true, an informative message ("Encryption is not yet implemented") is returned.

 ## JSON / Blob Specification

-- **Purpose:**
+### Purpose
-  Serialize an array of files and compression options.
-This JSON structure will always be accepted, though future improvements may extend it to support additional settings and formats.
+The JSON structure serializes an array of files along with compression options.
+This structure is fixed now but is designed to be extended later to support additional settings or alternative data formats.

-- **Required Fields for Each File:**
+### Required Fields for Each File
-    - `fileName` – Name of the file.
+- **fileName** – Name of the file.
-    - `fileType` – The file extension (e.g., "txt", "mp4", "jpg").
+- **fileType** – The file extension (e.g., "txt", "mp4", "jpg").
-    - `fileData` – Base64-encoded file content.
+- **fileData** – Base64-encoded content of the file.
-    - `lastModified` – Last modified date.
+- **lastModified** – The file's last modification date.
-    - `creationDate` – Creation date.
+- **creationDate** – The file's creation date.

-- **Options Object:**
+### Options Object
-    - `compressionAlgorithm` – Choose among "LZMA" (default if missing), "zip", "H.264", "JPEG", "fast" (fastest available, benchmarked against Windows zipping speed).
+- **compressionAlgorithm** – Compression method to use.
+Valid values are "LZMA" (default if missing), "zip", "H.264", "JPEG", and "fast" (fastest available based on time benchmarks).
-    - `mode` – "lossless" or "lossy".
-(A lossy request prompts a confirmation message.)
+- **mode** – "lossless" or "lossy".
+If set to "lossy", a confirmation must be provided.
-    - `preCompress` – Object with settings for individual file types.
+- **preCompress** – An object specifying pre-compression options for specific file types.
 For example:
     - `video`: `{ "compressionId": "H.264", "quality": 75 }`
     - `image`: `{ "compressionId": "JPEG", "quality": 80 }`
-        - `text`: `null` (indicating no pre-compression)
+    - `text`: `null`
-    - `encryption`: Boolean value.
-If true, a message "Encryption is not yet implemented" will be returned.
+- **encryption** – Boolean; if `true`, an informative message "Encryption is not yet implemented" is returned.

 ### Example JSON Structure:
 ```json